Thursday, July 18, 2024

 The story...

 I'm standing between the elevators on the sixth floor of Knapp Hall, Murray House, in an angry confrontation with another college student.
-There are about a dozen other fellow students watching this play out - it looked like it was about to come to blows.
+There're about a dozen fellow students watching this play out - it looked like it was about to come to blows.
 Strangely, and in a mocking way, I say "I still love you ..."
-I was shocked to see his resistance instantly melt with him apologizing for his side of the offense.
+I was shocked to see his resistance instantly melt away with him apologizing for his side of the offense.
 I stood there dumbfounded by what just occurred.

 "Now hold on there!1951 - 1962